bookercodes/booker.codes/works/scrimba-pod.md

 ### Compounding effects of evergreen content 🌱
-Early on, we made a calculated decision to produce high quality and (hopefully) evergreen episodes.
-Investing in quality like this has paid off in a big way because of the ways evergreen content compounds.
+Early on, we made a calculated decision to produce high quality and evergreen episodes.
+This wasn't cheap.
+And it sometimes meant saying "no" to really interesting guests ready to talk on timely topics.
+This discpline of "niching down to blow up" has paid off in a big way, though.

 Listeners are always telling us how they're listening through the backlog, and that is reflected in our analytics as well.
 In fact, **half our monthly downloads come from episodes published more than a month ago**.